Pelumi-Aderinto/Coursera_Capstone/Week3_Assignment/README.md

 This folder contains one .ipynb file containing all the three parts of the assignment required for week 3 of the applied data science capstone on Coursera.
+It also contains two .csv files of the Toronto dataframe after it has been cleaned., wraggled and processed.